The Equivalence of Schr\"{o}dinger and Heisenberg Pictures in Quantum Cellular Automata

 \section{Conclusion}

-The discussion in this paper frames the relation between the Schr\"{o}dinger and Heisenberg templates of QCA in the broader sense of identifying classes of representations of ITPA.~\footnote{ITPA is encountered in discussions of hyperfinite $II_1$ factor, such as in Jones and Sunder~\cite{js:its}.
-In this paper, the representations of ITPA being alluded to are the $^*$-algebra representations in the specific context of QCA.} Among important constructions of QCA expressed in the Heisenberg picture are the Clifford QCA (CQCA) and their generalizations, by Schlingemann, Vogts, and Werner in~\cite{svw:oscqca}.
-A fundamental case in which the Heisenberg template, an automorphism of the ITPA, admits a Schr\"{o}dinger template, i.e., a global evolution operator on a Hilbert space of finite configurations, is that of QLGA~\cite{sl:wqcqlg}, discussed in the previous section.
-More complex QCA in the Schr\"{o}dinger template are constructed in~\cite{bib:msqcawp}.
-These QCA are composed of QLGA, but unlike QLGA, have no particle description at the time scale at which the dynamics are homogeneous.
+The discussion in this paper is focused on the relation between the Schr\"{o}dinger and Heisenberg templates of QCA, within a borader context of representations of von Neumann algebras.
+ITPA is encountered in discussions of hyperfinite $\Rmnum{2}_1$ factor, such as in~\cite{br:oaqsm1,js:its}.
+In this paper the representations of ITPA being alluded to are the $^*$-algebra representations in the specific context of QCA, which in the Schr\"{o}dinger template are defined on a separable Hilbert space, constituting a $\Rmnum{1}_\infty$ factor.
+We show that each Heisenberg template has an equivalent Schr\"{o}dinger template.
+Moreover, an equivalent Schr\"{o}dinger template exists for any UFC Hilbert space in whose space of bounded linear operators the ITPA of the Heisenberg template is naturally embedded.